fnan/FeatureBudgetedRandomForest/README.md

    pages="1983-1991",
    url="http://jmlr.org/proceedings/papers/v37/nan15.pdf"
 }

 Some parts of the code taken from the RT-Rank project: https://sites.google.com/site/rtranking/home implemented by Ananth Mohan (mohana@go.wustl.edu) and Zheng Chen, under the supervision of Dr. Kilian Weinberger.

 INSTALL:
-The code was built on Visual Studio 2012.
-Boost library is needed.
+The code was built on Visual Studio 2012/2013.
-To install Boost, please refer to: http://sourceforge.net/projects/boost/files/boost/1.59.0/
+Required libraries:
+1. Cplex: https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/ (used to solve network flow problems)
+2. lpsolve: https://sourceforge.net/projects/lpsolve/ (used to define LP problems)

 INPUTS:
 The required input arguments are: